Skip to main content

 Text

-Custom ID to hold id from Azure Subscription
+Custom ID to hold the Azure subscription ‘subscription-id’

 Workspace: Azure Cloud Infrastructure